 Where to stay in Nice

-It’s all about the seafront when picking a hotel in Nice but you don’t need to fork out for a good location and decent mid-range accommodation in February.
-3-star Albert 1Er is neatly placed between the Old Town and the Baie des Anges, with balcony rooms overlooking the sea available.
-Tucked slightly further back from the beach, but with its own charming courtyard and affordable rooms from £49* is Hôtel De La Fontaine, a friendly boutique-style option.
+The best place to stay in Nice is along the seafront, and during February those all-important views come with a lower price tag.
+3-star Albert 1Er is neatly placed between the Old Town and the Baie des Anges, with balcony rooms overlooking the Med.
+Tucked slightly further back from the beach, but with its own charming courtyard, is Hôtel De La Fontaine – a friendly boutique-style option.

 Average temperature: 30°C

-For a charming stay, book in to the five star La Villa Hotel (Rue Surcouf) in the old quarter and make full use of their free bicycle hire to explore the city on two wheels, or, come nightfall, enjoy your free private mini-bar and the hotel’s DVD selection for your evening entertainment.
-On a smaller budget?
-Coramandal Heritage Hotel is an intimate colonial house of 10 rooms, around a 10-minute rickshaw journey from the train station.
-Best of all, you can snag a double here from less than £20*.
+The five star La Villa Hotel in the old quarter is a charming base for exploring Puducherry, especially if you make full use of their free bicycle hire.
+Come nightfall, you can make the most of your free private mini-bar and the hotel’s extensive library of DVDs and books.
+If you’re on a smaller budget, the Coramandal Heritage Hotel is a wonderful option.
+This intimate colonial house only has 10 rooms, and is a 10 minute rickshaw journey from the train station.
+Best of all, you can snag a double here for as little as £15.

 Best beach holidays in February

-Dig out your flip-flops for some winter sun this February, with these sunny locations for a beach holiday.
+Dig out your flip-flops and get ready for some winter sun this February with our pick of the best winter beach destinations.